Skip to content

 What is the main purpose of the Statute of Frauds?

 The Statute of Frauds requires certain types of contracts to be in writing to prevent fraudulent claims and perjury.
-It ensures that significant agreements are supported by reliable written evidence, reducing disputes arising from oral misunderstandings or false testimony.
+Reliable written evidence supports it ensures that significant agreements, reducing disputes arising from oral misunderstandings or false testimony.

 Are all verbal contracts unenforceable?